 - Managing your gas supply, dealing with gas narcosis and safety considerations.

 The underwater world changes as day creatures retire & nocturnal organisms emerge.
-If you've wondered what happens underwater after the sun goes down, enroll in the PADI Night Diver Specialty course.
+If you've wondered what happens underwater after the sun goes down, enroll in the SDI/PADI Night Diver Specialty course.

 Scuba diving at night teaches you to focus on what you can see in your light’s beam, on controlling your buoyancy by feel, on staying with your buddy and on paying attention to details you may overlook during the day.
 During three night dives, you’ll practice:

 - Entering, exiting and navigating in the dark.